La Vérité (film): Plot

 Two young lovers, Dominique and Gilbert, are found in the aftermath of an attempted murder-suicide.
 Gilbert is dead from multiple gunshots, while Dominique is unconscious and near death from gas inhalation.
 Dominique is revived, arrested, and put on trial for the murder of Gilbert.
 Her life story and the circumstances leading up to the crime are recounted in detail, leading to a series of flashbacks intercut with the trial.

-Dominique is the elder of two sisters, who live in a small provincial town with their parents.
+Dominique is the elder of two sisters who live in a small provincial town with their parents.
 The younger sister, Annie, is a studious aspiring violinist, while Dominique avoids work and leads a directionless, leisurely lifestyle.
 When Annie moves to Paris for music school, Dominique wants to join her, overdosing on pills when their parents refuse.
-After this, Dominique gets her way and the sisters move in together.
+After this, Dominique gets her way, and the sisters move in together.
 Dominique falls in with a group of rebellious young intellectuals, earning herself a reputation for promiscuity.
 Gilbert, an ambitious young conductor, befriends Annie and visits the apartment, finding a nude Dominique who flirts with him.
 After this, Annie kicks Dominique out of the apartment.

 Gilbert becomes infatuated with Dominique, though they are polar opposites in terms of values and personality.
-Eventually they begin a turbulent relationship, during which Dominique takes an uncharacteristically long amount of time to consent to Gilbert's sexual advances, impulsively sleeping around with other men in the meantime.
-Gilbert is jealous and frustrated, but remains committed to Dominique.
-After they finally consummate their relationship, he proposes to her but she refuses.
+Eventually, they begin a turbulent relationship, during which Dominique takes an uncharacteristically long time to consent to Gilbert's sexual advances, impulsively sleeping around with other men in the meantime.
+Gilbert is jealous and frustrated but remains committed to Dominique.
+After they finally consummate their relationship, he proposes to her, but she refuses.
 They move in together, but their differing lifestyles lead to further contention, and Dominique cheats on him, after which he beats her.
 The landlady evicts Dominique from Gilbert's flat, leading her to take a job at a restaurant to pay her own rent.
 Gilbert becomes suspicious that Dominique is involved with the restaurant owner, Toussaint.
-This leads to an emotional breakup, as Dominique insists nothing is going on with Toussaint while Gilbert refuses to believe her.
+This leads to an emotional breakup as Dominique insists nothing is going on with Toussaint while Gilbert refuses to believe her.